 Andrew Hilyer

 *The birth of Andrew Hilyer in 1858 is marked on this date.
-He was a Black businessman, inventor, lawyer and activist.
-Andrew F. Hilyer was born a slave in Georgia, and grew up in Nebraska and Minnesota.
+He was a Black businessman, inventor, lawyer, and activist.
+Andrew F. Hilyer was born a slave in Georgia and grew up in Nebraska and Minnesota.

-In 1882 he was the first Black graduate from the University of Minnesota.
+1882, he was the first Black graduate from the University of Minnesota.
 During his time at the University, Hilyer worked as an associate editor at the St. Paul Review.
 After his landmark graduation, at which he gave the salutatory address in Latin, Hilyer moved to Washington, D.C., to study law.

 He also became a successful real estate investor and inventor, receiving patents for home heating devices.
 Hilyer worked to promote liberal education in addition to industrial education.
 He was particularly active in stimulating Black business development while at the same time urging Blacks to seek jobs within white businesses and to patronize those businesses that hired them.
-He encouraged Blacks who worked in white businesses to learn from the experience and then start their own enterprises.
+He encouraged Blacks working in white businesses to learn from the experience and start their own enterprises.

 Rayford Logan and Michael R. Winston,